DGCaprace/WEIS/examples_BYU/README.md

 ## Procedure to apply the Combine Fidelity Approach

-- Derive your original lofi model matching the IC hifi with correct thickness
+- Derive your original lofi model matching the IC hifi model: as much as possible, same panel distribution and thickness
-- nominal test
+- To do a simple test under nominal loads
-    - Use driver of 09 to simulate nominal loads (see 06)
+    - Step1: Use `09/driver` to simulate nominal loads.
-    - Transfer the loads to 3D using 08.
+    - Step2: Use `08/transfer_loads` to transfer the loads to 3D.
+Look at the bottom of the script for folder/filenames.
-    - Simulate struct at nominal load; use struct_hifi2lofi to process the constraint; use plotLofiConstr to compare with lofi
+    - Step3: Simulate hifi-struct at nominal load, using the aero-load outputed in step2.
-- Damage test
+    - Step4: use `09/struct_hifi2lofi` to process the DVCentre output file from step3.
+It also does plot "per panel".
+    - (Step5): Use `09/plotLofiFailure` to compare the "failure" constraint (lofi vs hifi) in a more coutinuous way.
+This requires a bit more of manual process: you need to open the plt solution from step3 and export the values of the failure along the spars in a csv file. #TODO: that script recomputes the lofi strain but now it is readily available in the outuput of step1.
+- Compare the different ways of computing damage:
-    - Use driver of 07 to simulate a 1y-eq DEL for a single vel 9m/s
+    - Step1: Use `07/driver` to simulate a 1y-eq DEL for a single vel 9m/s.
+This will output:
-    - Transfer the loads to 3D using 08.
+      - The aggregated strain in each spar for that 1year
+      - The "stupidly" aggregated damage-equivalent loads: DEMx,DEMy,DEFz
+      - The aggregated Tilde loads, that is, an equivalent Mx,My,Fz that better represents the actual strain
+      - The aggregated damage-equivalent aero loads
+    - Step2: Use `08/transfer_loads` to transfer the loads to 3D.
+Look at the bottom of the script for folder/filenames.
+    - Step3: Simulate hifi-struct at nominal load, using the aero-load outputed in step2.
     - Simulate struct the 1yr damage; use struct_hifi2lofi to process the constraint; use plotLofiConstr to compare with lofi
-- Full optim
+- To do the full combined fidelity optimization using aero loads (like in SciTech paper 2022)
     - iter1
         - Simulate the full DLCs set with case 7
         - Transfer the loads to 3D using 08